MusicPlayerDaemon/MPD/doc/user.rst

      - Description
    * - **audio_buffer_size KBYTES**
      - Adjust the size of the internal audio buffer.
 Default is 4096 (4 MiB).
-   * - **buffer_before_play PERCENT**
-     - Control the percentage of the buffer which is filled before beginning to play.
-Increasing this reduces the chance of audio file skipping, at the cost of increased time prior to audio playback.
-Default is 10%.

 Zeroconf
 ~~~~~~~~